 This course provides instruction in writing academic analytic essays.
-Students will learn to read and respond to sources analytically, conduct academic-level research and incorporate those sources into a research paper.
+Students will learn to interpret and respond to sources analytically, conduct academic-level research and incorporate those sources into a research paper.
 This course satisfies graduation and transfer requirements.
 Prerequisite: ENGL-092, ENGL-098 or ESL-98W (with a grade of C or better) or appropriate assessment test score.

---Transfers to both UC/CSU --IGETC Area(s): 1A --CSU Area(s): A2
+- --Transfers to both UC/CSU

+- --IGETC Area(s): 1A

+- --CSU Area(s): A2

+- --C-ID ENGL 100

-ENGL-101H 4 units Honors Freshman Composition LEC 64-72
+ENGL-101H4 unitsHonors Freshman CompositionLEC 64-72

 This course provides instruction in writing academic analytic essays.
-Students will learn to read and respond to sources analytically, conduct academic-level research and incorporate those sources into a research paper.
+Students will learn to interpret and respond to sources analytically, conduct academic-level research and incorporate those sources into a research paper.
 This course satisfies graduation and transfer requirements.
 Prerequisite: Acceptance in the Honors Enrichment Program and ENGL-092, ENGL-098 or ESL-098W (with a grade of C or better) or appropriate assessment test score.

---Transfers to both UC/CSU --IGETC Area(s): 1A
+- --Transfers to both UC/CSU

+- --IGETC Area(s): 1A

---CSU Area(s): A2
+- --CSU Area(s): A2

+- --C-ID ENGL 100